leonnardom/tiktok-scrapper/README.md

 Features
 --------

-*   **Profile Information Collection**: Retrieves the follower count of a TikTok profile.
+*   **Profile Information Collection:** Retrieves the follower count of a TikTok profile.
-*   **Video Details**: Extracts information about posted videos, including views, likes, comments, and saves.
+*   **Video Details:** Extracts information about posted videos, including views, likes, comments, and saves.
-*   **Simulated Interaction**: Simulates user interaction with the page to avoid bot detection.
+*   **Simulated Interaction:** Simulates user interaction with the page to avoid bot detection.
-*   **Captcha Handling**: Uses the reCAPTCHA plugin to handle captchas automatically.
+*   **Captcha Handling:** Uses the reCAPTCHA plugin to handle captchas automatically.

 Requirements
 ------------